VoxPoser: Composable 3D Value Maps for Robotic Manipulation with Language Models: Introduction

-We term this approach \textsc{\textbf{\algname}}, a formulation that extracts affordances and constraints from LLMs to compose voxel value maps in 3D observation space for guiding robots to interact with the environment.
-In particular, the method leverages LLMs to \emph{compose} the key aspects for generating robot trajectories rather than attempting to train policies on robotic data that are often of limited amount or variability, effectively achieving generalization for \emph{open-set} instructions in a zero-shot manner.
-By integrating it into a model-based planning framework, we demonstrate closed-loop executions via model predictive control (MPC) that is robust to external disturbances.
+We term this approach \textsc{\textbf{\algname}} , a formulation that extracts affordances and constraints from LLMs to compose 3D value maps in observation space for guiding robotic interactions.
+Rather than relying on robotic data that are often of limited amount or variability, the method leverages LLMs for \emph{open-world reasoning} and VLMs for \emph{generalizable visual grounding} in a model-based planning framework that directly enables \emph{physical} robot actions.
+We demonstrate its zero-shot generalization for \emph{open-set} instructions with \emph{open-set} objects for various everyday manipulation tasks.
 We further showcase how~\algname can also benefit from limited online interactions to efficiently learn a dynamics model that involves contact-rich interactions.

-Our contributions are summarized as follows: \begin{itemize} \item We present~\algname, a method for extracting affordances and constraints for robotic manipulation from pre-trained language models, which requires no additional training and generalizes to open-set instructions. \item Using~\algname to represent task objectives, we demonstrate that synthesized trajectories can be robustly executed in closed-loop via MPC for a large variety of manipulation tasks in both simulated and real-world environments. \item We show the applicability of~\algname to benefit from only a limited amount of online interactions by efficiently learning a dynamics model, e.g., learning to open a door with a lever handle in under 3 minutes. \end{itemize}